rexray/rexray/README.md

 ```

 ## Runtime - Docker Plugin
-Starting with Docker 1.13, Docker now supports a new plugin archtitecture in
+Starting with Docker 1.13, Docker now supports a new plugin architecture in
 which plugins can be installed as containers.

 ```bash